Colonial history of the United States: Farm and family life

 A majority of New England residents were small farmers.
 A man had complete power over the property within these small farm families.
 When married, an English woman gave up her maiden name.
 The role of wives was to raise and nurture healthy children and support their husbands.
 Most women carried out these duties.
 During the 18th century, couples usually married between the ages of 20–24, and 6–8 children were typical of a family, with three on average surviving to adulthood.
 Farm women provided most of the materials needed by the rest of the family by spinning yarn from wool and knitting sweaters and stockings, making candles and soap from ashes, and churning milk into butter.

 Most New England parents tried to help their sons establish farms of their own.
 When sons married, fathers gave them gifts of land, livestock, or farming equipment; daughters received household goods, farm animals, or cash.
 Arranged marriages were very unusual; normally, children chose their own spouses from within a circle of suitable acquaintances who shared their race, religion, and social standing.
 Parents retained veto power over their children's marriages.

 By the middle of the 18th century, New England's population had grown dramatically, going from about 100,000 people in 1700 to 250,000 in 1725 and 375,000 in 1750 thanks to high birth rates and relatively high overall life expectancy.
 (A 15-year-old boy in 1700 could expect to live to about 63.)
 Colonists in Massachusetts, Connecticut, and Rhode Island continued to subdivide their land between farmers; the farms became too small to support single families, and this threatened the New England ideal of a society of independent yeoman farmers.

-Some farmers obtained land grants to create farms in undeveloped land in Massachusetts and Connecticut or bought plots of land from speculators in New Hampshire and what later became Vermont.
+Some farmers obtained land grants to create farms in undeveloped land in Massachusetts and Connecticut or bought plots of land from speculators in New Hampshire in what later became Vermont.
 Other farmers became agricultural innovators.
 They planted nutritious English grass such as red clover and timothy-grass, which provided more feed for livestock, and potatoes, which provided a high production rate that was an advantage for small farms.
 Families increased their productivity by exchanging goods and labor with each other.
 They lent livestock and grazing land to one another and worked together to spin yarn, sew quilts, and shuck corn.
 Migration, agricultural innovation, and economic cooperation were creative measures that preserved New England's yeoman society until the 19th century.